-- Effective for annual periods beginning on or after 1 January 2018, with earlier application permitted. - Effective for annual periods beginning on or after 1 January 2017, with earlier application permitted.
+- 1 Effective for annual periods beginning on or after 1 January 2018, with earlier application permitted. - 2 Effective for annual periods beginning on or after 1 January 2019, with earlier application permitted if IFRS 15 has been applied. - Effective for annual periods beginning on or after 1 January 2016, with earlier application permitted. - 4 Effective for annual periods beginning on or after 1 January 2017, with earlier application permitted.